 How do you get code into production?
 How do you release new functionality?

 Typically, you run a deployment pipeline on a deployment server, and not a developer’s computer (you’ll see later in this blog post why).
 One option is to use the same server you use for CI, such as the ones you saw earlier in the post (e.g., GitHub Actions, CircleCi, GitLab).
-Another option is to use deployment servers that are designed for a specific technology: for example, for OpenTofu and Terraform, you might use the HashiCorp Cloud Platform, env0, Scalr, Spacelift, or Atlantis.
+Another option is to use deployment servers that are designed for a specific technology: for example, for OpenTofu and Terraform, you might use the HashiCorp Cloud Platform, Gruntwork Pipelines or env0 (full list), and for Kubernetes, you may use Argo CD or Flux (full list).

 You also need to pick a language for defining your pipeline as code.
 The most common option is to use the workflow definition language that comes with your CI server: e.g., GitHub Actions workflows are defined in YAML.
-Other options include defining workflows in scripting languages (e.g., Ruby, Python, Bash), your build system’s language (e.g., NPM, Maven, Make), and, a relatively recent option is to use a tool designed for defining workflows that can run on a variety of platforms, such as Dagger or Common Workflow Language.
+Other options include defining workflows in scripting languages (e.g., Ruby, Python, Bash), your build system’s language (e.g., NPM, Maven, Make), and, a relatively recent option is to use a tool designed for defining workflows that can run across a variety of platforms, including on your own computer (for easier testing), such as Dagger or Common Workflow Language (full list).
 In many cases, a deployment pipeline will use multiple languages and tools together.

-The best way to understand deployment pipelines is to see an example, which is the focus of the next several sections.
+The best way to understand a GitOps pipeline is to see an example, which is the focus of the next several sections.
 After that, you’ll learn about deployment pipeline patterns that I recommend for most companies.

 To avoid introducing too many new tools, let’s stick to using GitHub Actions as the deployment server and GitHub Actions

-YAML workflows as the primary language for defining the pipeline.
-The goal is to implement the following pipeline for
+YAML workflows as the primary language for defining a basic GitOps pipeline.
+The goal is to implement the following

 module: